As a Taoist:

-It takes too much energy to change a whole world.
-And if wrapped up in a self-imposed cocoon you are too isolated even to affect a change.
+It takes too much energy to change the whole world.
+And if wrapped up in a self-imposed cocoon, you are too isolated even to effect a change.

 Ironically in becoming the butterfly, the true butterfly effect is that everyone else then wants to be a butterfly since you by your actions show how beautiful life can become.

-Then society will chase you to become as you!
+Then society will chase you to become like you!